-The Canadian Francophone Games are among the largest gatherings of Canada’s French speaking youth.
+The Canadian Francophone Games are among the largest gatherings of Canada’s French-speaking youth.
 In addition to encouraging hundreds of young people to exercise their talents in one of three sectors (art, leadership and sport), the Games showcase cultural pride, self-confidence and leadership abilities in a friendly, competitive setting.
-Since the first Games in 1999, no less than 20,000 people have been involved.
-The Games provide extraordinary encounters; an exciting francophone experience; and a schedule rich in festivities.

 HISTORY OF THE GAMES

 In the 1990’s, the Vision d’avenir report is released.
 The importance of practicing artistic, leadership and sport activities in French, as a means of promoting the development and preservation of the French Canadian culture, is underlined.
 The French Canadian Youth Federation responded with the Canadian Francophone Games concept.

 In 1994, the first hurdle is cleared as many governmental partners, one of which being Canadian Heritage, show interest in sport and leisure activities targeted to francophone youth in Canada.
 The FJCF continues to lobby for support and works at planning the Games.

 In 1999, the announcement of the Canadian Francophonie Year becomes the final catalyst to launch the Games.

 |2020-2022||Victoria (BC) Cancelled due to the COVID-19 pandemic|